 The Tarion Warranty Program requires us to address warrantable issues within a prescribed period of time.
-During this period, it is important that you provide us and our trades with access to your unit.
+During this period it is important that you provide us and our trades with access to your unit.

-In order to schedule a service appointment, one of our Homeowner Care Representatives will email you to advise of the service date and trade(s) requiring access to your home.
-Please respond immediately if we have permission to enter your suite and escort the trade or serviceperson to perform the necessary service work.
-If you have agreed to provide us permission to enter during the warranty period, we will proceed with access for repairs and leave a service note behind for your reference.
+In order to schedule a service appointment, one of our Customer Service Representatives will place a service notice tag on your suite door handle informing you of the service date and trade(s) requiring access to your home.
+Please ensure you mark the appropriate box on the tag and sign it.
+This confirms that we have permission to enter your suite and escort the trade or serviceperson to perform the necessary service work.
+If the tag is not signed and you have not provided permission we will not enter your unit to perform the necessary work.